duncanobrien/lpi-multivariate-res/README.md

 <br>

 Processed data, code and results from O'Brien D.A. & Clements C.F.
-2024.
-Stability metrics are robust across data qualities but sensitive to community size.
+2025.
+Stability metrics behave predictably across data qualities but are sensitive to community size.

 ## Repository layout
 [*Code*](Code) - R and Julia scripts for generating analyses and manuscript figures (separate script files for each figure).